5 Best Accessible Coffee Shops Central London (Near Soho)

 • Facilities: An accessible toilet is available on-site, ensuring a delightful and worry-free visit.

-• Click here to: find out more about the accessibility of Arome Bakery
+View more about the accessibility of Arome Bakery

-4. Caffe Nero (Central Saint Giles)
+4. Caffè Nero (Central Saint Giles) – Step-Free & Spacious Café

 Address: Central Saint Giles, 1a St Giles High St, London WC2H 8AG This is a well-sized Caffè Nero, located between Tottenham Court Road and Shaftesbury Avenue.
 It is situated close to some of the busiest streets in London, offering a great spot to pause and recharge.